 There are four types of scholarships and one grant.
 New and current students can enter the program through the Entrepreneurial Discovery Scholarship.
 Students who have completed specific business or entrepreneurial coursework and seek real work experience are eligible to apply for the Internship Scholarship.
 Students who have completed specific coursework and have a clear and viable business plan may apply for the Business Incubator Scholarship.
 When departing from the Incubator, residents may apply for a grant from the Enterprise Fund.
 Current business owners aiming to improve their skills in a particular area of business may apply for the Small Business Owners Scholarship.

 Eligibility: New or returning student taking a minimum of 18 credits per year, intends to start a for-profit business, has and maintains a 2.5 GPA (high school or AACC), and is a U.S. citizen or permanent resident.

-Scholarship pays for: Tuition and fees for business management or entrepreneurial studies courses
+Scholarship pays for: Tuition, fees, and books for business management or entrepreneurial studies courses